SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 The translated versions of a longer text stored in markup files.

 **translations**
-All translations of the makrup files as language-file pairs (see `LanguageMarkupPair`).
+All translations of the markup files as language-file pairs (see `LanguageMarkupPair`).

 ## aux.translated.type.TranslatedSound